Here's what we found for you

 Coleman Health Services – Canton

-Offers comprehensive, whole person treatment to children, adults and families in the communities we serve – regardless of their ability to pay
+Offers comprehensive, whole person treatment to children, adults and families in the communities we serve – regardless of their ability to pay.

 Delivers mental health, substance use, residential, and rehabilitation services